iMosher/iMosher/README.md

-- 👋 Hi, I’m @iMosher
+- 👋 Hi, I’m @iMosher (Ian)
-- 👀 I’m interested in sorting acorns by shape
+- 👀 I’m interested in data analysis and game design
-- 🌱 I’m currently learning how to speak Latin
+- 🌱 I’m currently learning C++ and SQL
-- 💞️ I’m looking to collaborate on government policy
+- 💞️ I’m looking to collaborate on anything, just let me know!
 - 📫 How to reach me - Discord

 <!---